FranciscoLlobet/efm32-freertos-zig/README.md

 - provide a basic secured LWM2M service client with connection management,
 - provide a basic MQTT service client (QOS0 and QOS1 support, QOS2 experimental),
 - provide a HTTP file download client for configuration and firmware updates
-- mbedTLS PSK and x509 certificate authentication tested with DTLS,
+- mbedTLS PSK and x509 certificate authentication tested with TLS (MQTTS) and DTLS (COAPS),
 - Watchdog
 - Bootloader with support for MCUBoot firmware containers